Showing posts with label China. Show all posts

 I rode a coaster in Dinoland with the girls, and we went to the Tree of Life to watch the Bug's Life movie.

-We rode the bus to the Magic Kingdom where the girls rode several rides, they had to be back at the Sports Resorts by 6:00 P.M. for cheerleader practice.
+We rode the bus to the Magic Kingdom, where the girls rode several rides.
+They had to return to the Sports Resorts by 6:00 P.M. for cheerleader practice.

 Hannah and I ate at the food court, I ordered a grilled salmon salad with carrot cake, and Hannah ordered a chicken creaser salad and a slice of cake.

-Hannah had to go back to her room and I went to downtown Disney with Savannah and her mom.
+Hannah had to return to her room, and I went to downtown Disney with Savannah and her mom.

-I was in bed by 10:00 P.M., this was the only night that I got a good night's sleep.
+I was in bed by 10:00 P.M., the only night I had a good night's sleep.

 Day 3: February 10, Sunday, 2008

-Rachel came by with her mom (Patricia) they brought orange NHCCC tickets for everyone, so we could get into the cheerleading companionship.
+Rachel came by with her mom (Patricia).
+They brought orange NHCCC tickets for everyone so we could join the cheerleading companionship.

-That morning in our room, China’s mom stumped her toe, she thought she had broken it.
-It was dark in our room, she did not see the chair that she stumped her toe on.
+That morning, China's mom stumped her toe.
+She thought she had broken it.
+It was dark in our room, so she did not see the chair on which she stumped her toe.

 NHCCC is located at Indiana Jones Theater in Disney Hollywood Studios.

-Beverly, Patricia, Tammy, Judy (Katie and Hopes's mom), and I all rode the USC bus to Disney Studios, the girls will be competing at 9:15 today.
+Beverly, Patricia, Tammy, Judy (Katie and Hopes's mom), and I rode the USC bus to Disney Studios; the girls will compete at 9:15 today.

-A wheelchair was gotten for Beverly because of her stumped toe.
+Beverly was able to get a wheelchair because of her stumped toe.

 Macy, Hope, Katie, and Hannah on the end

-People that went to Orlando with us were: Zion, Weston, Kevin, Moyer (Bonnies’ family) Macy’s, mom Tammy, Renee, Laken, Tiffany, Judy, (Katie and Hope’s mom); Savannah and her mom; Danielle, Ashley, Sarah, Lindsey, Morgan, Jordon, Rachel, her mom Patricia; Emily’s mom Vicky; Chyna’s mom Beverly.
+People who went to Orlando with us were Zion, Weston, Kevin, Moyer (Bonnies' family); Macy's, mom Tammy, Renee, Laken, Tiffany, Judy (Katie and Hope's mom); Savannah and her mom; Danielle, Ashley, Sarah, Lindsey, Morgan, Jordon, Rachel, her mom Patricia; Emily's mom Vicky; Chyna's mom Beverly.

 While Hannah was gone to change out of her cheerleader's clothes, I walked over to the Star Wars stage, where I saw Darth Vader, Luke Skywalker, and some stormtroopers performing.

-They were letting boys and girls fight using their lightsabers, against Darth Vader.
+They let boys and girls fight against Darth Vader using their lightsabers.

 I recorded the performances with my camera.

-Hannah and some of the girls rode the rocking roller coaster and the Tower of Terror.
+Hannah and some girls rode the rocking roller coaster and the Tower of Terror.

 We went into some of the shops in Disney Studios, where I bought four-park cinch at Mickey's of Hollywood for $21.25, some Carmel popcorn, and water.